Eetami/arkhamdb-cli/README.md

   Print class in alphabetical order.
   Combining with another -a options prints the cards in absolute alphabetical order instead.
+  Can be combined with -p.

+* -p

+  Print packs in faction order.
+  Can be combined with -a.

 * -r